ddev/ddev/docs/users/extend/additional-services.md

 ### Memcached

 This recipe adds a Memcached 1.5 container to a project.
-The default configuration allocates 128 MB of RAM for the Memcached instance; to change that or other command line arguments, edit the `command` array within the docker-compose file.
+The default configuration allocates 128 MB of RAM for the Memcached instance; to change that or other command line arguments, edit the `command` array within the `docker-compose.memcached.yaml` file.

 #### Memcached Installation